Land Transfer Tax Calculator

 Quebec Land Transfer Tax Exemptions

-At this time, Quebec’s municipalities do not offer first-time home buyers any rebates on the calculated Property Transfer Duties, however, they do offer exemptions.
+At this time, Quebec’s municipalities do not offer first-time home buyers any rebates on the calculated Property Transfer Duties, however, they offer exemptions.

 Quebec Home Buyers Tax Credit amounts to a maximum of $750 which can be claimed by the buyer upon qualifying criteria being met.
 Review the credit fully at the Revenu Quebec website to see if you qualify.